SQream/sqream_docs/connecting_to_sqream/client_drivers/Kafka/index.rst

    * - Parameter
      - Description
    * - Topic
-     - A category or feed name to which messages are published and subscribed to
+     - A category or feed name to which messages are published and subscribed to.
    * - ``sqream.batchrecordcount``
-     - The record count to be written to each file
+     - The record count to be written to each folder.
-   * - ``outputdir``
+   * - ``sqream.outputdir``
-     - Copy the ``sqream.outputdir`` path, from its beginning and until ``outputs``, included, and save it to a known location.
-It is required to configure SQream loader to use this section of the path
+     - Full path to a staging area, the temporary location where files are stored before they are processed or moved to their final destination.
-   * - ``csvorder``
+   * - ``sqream.csvOrder``
-     - Defines table columns.
-SQream table columns must align with the ``csvorder`` table columns

-.. note:: If the Sink Connector ``qream.fileExtension`` parameter is configured with csv extension, make sure that your SQream Loader parameter readyFileSuffix matches and is configured with csv extension as well.
+     - The table column names by which streamed data is arranged.
+The ``sqream.csvOrder`` column names must align with a SQream table.

 3. Run the following command:

 .. code-block:: postgres

 	export JAVA_HOME=/home/sqream/copy-from-util/jdk-11;export CLASSPATH=.:$JAVA_HOME/jre/lib:$JAVA_HOME/lib:$JAVA_HOME/lib/tools.jar;cd /home/sqream/kafkaconnect1/kafka/bin/ && ./connect-standalone.sh /home/sqream/kafkaconnect1/sqream-kafka-connector/sqream-kafkaconnect/config/connect-standalone.properties  /home/sqream/kafkaconnect1/sqream-kafka-connector/sqream-kafkaconnect/config/sqream-filesink.properties &

 Configuring JDBC
 ----------------